hydro-informatics/hydro-informatics.github.io/pages/python-basics/gui.md

     MyApp().mainloop()
 ```

-As usual in *Python*, there are many more options (widgets) available and the [effbot.org](http://effbot.org/tkinterbook/) offers a detailed overview of available `tkinter` objects.
+As usual in *Python*, there are many more options (widgets) available. [effbot.org](http://effbot.org/tkinterbook/) offers a detailed overview of available `tkinter` objects.

 ## `tkinter` variables

 In the above example, the checkbox receives a `tk.BooleanVar()`, which takes a `True` value when a user checks the checkbox.
-There are more variables that can be associated with `tkinter` widgets (e.g., an `tk.Entry`, a `tk.Listbox`, or a `ttk.Combobox`). `tkinter` variables correspond basically to [*Python* data types](https://hydro-informatics.github.io/hypy_pybase.html#var) with special methods that are required to set or retrieve (get) user-defined values of these data types.
-Here is an overview of `tkinter` variables:
+There are more variables that can be associated with a `tkinter` widget (e.g., an `tk.Entry`, a `tk.Listbox`, or a `ttk.Combobox`). `tkinter` variables correspond basically to [*Python* data types](hypy_pybase.html#var) with special methods that are required to set or retrieve (get) user-defined values of these data types.
+Here is an overview on some `tkinter` variables:

 * `tk.BooleanVar()` of type *boolean* can be `True` or `False`
 * `tk.DoubleVar()` is a numeric floating point (*float*) variable
 * `tk.IntVar()` is a numeric *integer* variable
 * `tk.StringVar()` is a *string* (i.e., typically some text)

 Now the question is, how does *Python* know when to retrieve a user-defined value?
 Typically, we want to evaluate user-defined values when we call a function that receives user-defined values as input arguments.
-Predefined default) values in a script can be set with `VARIABLE.set()` and the user settings can be retrieved with `VARIABLE.get()`.
-The following [script](https://github.com/hydro-informatics/material-py-codes/raw/master/gui/variable_gui.py) and the [icon](https://github.com/hydro-informatics/material-py-codes/raw/master/gui/gui_icon.ico) are available at the course repository (when the lecture takes place).
+Predefined, default values in a script can be set with `VARIABLE.set()` and user settings can be retrieved with `VARIABLE.get()`.
+The following code block features the usage of the `get()`method (the [script](https://github.com/hydro-informatics/material-py-codes/raw/master/gui/variable_gui.py) and the [icon](https://github.com/hydro-informatics/material-py-codes/raw/master/gui/gui_icon.ico) are available at the course repository).

 ```python